jcubic/lips/docs/docs/scheme-intro/continuations.md

                 ,@body))))
 ```

-and you can use this macro like normal `lambda`, but you have anaphoric `return` expression:
+and you can use this macro like normal a `lambda`, but you have anaphoric `return` expression:

 ```scheme
 (define exists? (alambda (item lst)